apicalshark/t072u-flatpak-remote/README.md

 flatpak remote-add --if-not-exists torzu oci+https://apicalshark.github.io/t072u-flatpak-remote/ flatpak install onion.torzu_emu.torzu
 ```
+> [!NOTE]

-Note: Remove the Wayland socket with Flatseal if the window decorations of the dark theme are not displaying correctly.
+> Note: For GNOME Wayland session user, try removing the Wayland socket with Flatseal if the window decorations of the dark theme are not displaying correctly.